Managing Diabetes in Hot Weather

 - Keep fluid levels up whilst avoiding excess caffeine and alcohol in high temperatures, as these can increase the risk of dehydration.

 - Wear plenty of sun block to avoid sun burn, as this can harm your body and cause elevated blood glucose levels.

-- Take great care of your feet - don’t walk barefoot, particularly on hot sand and seek help early if problems arise.
+- Take great care of your feet - don’t walk barefoot and seek help early if problems arise.

 - Keep medication and supplies as cool as possible.

 - Extreme temperatures can affect insulin and other supplies, causing them to become less active.

 - Be “hypo aware” – carry extra supplies with you and be sure to let friends and family know how to respond if this happens.

 - Extra sweating can cause problems with glucose equipment worn on the body such as continuous glucose monitoring devices and pump cannulae.
 You can purchase stickers and adhesives which help them stay in place.

 - Be alert for signs of heat exhaustion.
 These include: profuse sweating, muscle cramps, tiredness, dizziness, headache and/or fainting.